doomlab/shiny-server/MOTE Blogdown/content/indtdelta.md

 + n2 = sample size from experimental group
 + a	= significance level

+# Information Provided

+Provides the effect size (Cohen's *d_delta*) with associated confidence intervals, the *t*-statistic, the confidence intervals associated with the means of each group, as well as the standard deviations and standard errors of the means for each group.

++ d	= d-delta effect size
++ dlow = lower level confidence interval of d-delta value
++ dhigh	= upper level confidence interval of d-delta value
++ M1 = mean of group one
++ sd1 = standard deviation of group one mean
++ se1	= standard error of group one mean
++ M1low	= lower level confidence interval of group one mean
++ M1high = upper level confidence interval of group one mean
++ M2 = mean of group two
++ sd2	= standard deviation of group two mean
++ se2	= standard error of group two mean
++ M2low	= lower level confidence interval of group two mean
++ M2high = upper level confidence interval of group two mean
++ spooled	= pooled standard deviation
++ sepooled = pooled standard error
++ n1 = sample size of group one
++ n2 = sample size of group two
++ df = degrees of freedom (n1 - 1 + n2 - 1)
++ t = t-statistic
++ p	= p-value

 # Example

 A forensic psychologist conducted a study to examine whether being hypnotized during recall affects how well a witness can remember facts about an event.
 Eight participants watched a short film of a mock robbery, after which each participant was questioned about what he or she had seen.
-The four participants in the experimental group were questioned while they were hypnotized and gave 14, 22, 18, and 17 accurate responses.
-The four participants in the control group gave 20, 25, 24, and 23 accurate responses.
+The four participants in the experimental group were questioned while they were hypnotized, and had an average score of 17.75 with a standard deviation of 3.304.
+The four participants in the control group recieved the same questioning without hypnosis, and recieved an average score of 23 with a standard deviation of 2.160.
 The data is included at [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
 Example output from JASP, SPSS, and SAS are shown below.

-+ m1 = 17.75
-+ m2 = 23.00
-+ sd1	= 3.304
-+ sd2	= 2.160
-+ n1	= 4
-+ n2 = 4
-+ a	= .05

 **JASP**
 ![Independent t JASP](https://raw.githubusercontent.com/doomlab/shiny-server/master/MOTE/examples/independent%20t%20JASP.png)